A2-Collaboration/ant/README.md

   * ~~Implement Mk1 unpacker (many things already provided)~~ Done including GZ decompression.
 Scaler buffer decoding still WIP.
   * ~~Implement EPICS reader, and some more slow control variables~~ Done for tagging efficiency at least.

-### Parallel Processing

-Ant is designed to run single threaded.
-This avoids a lot of programming problems and running it on the computation clusters is simpler and more efficient, since you only need to allocate one thread per job.
-For processing data we recommend to run an Ant process on each input file and then merge the results afterwards using Ant-hadd, Ant-chain, or ROOTs hadd tool.

-There is also no builtin option to run over multiple input files in one go.
-This should be handled by external tools like GNU `parallel`, or `AntSubmit` on a cluster (see also `--no_qsub` option), or your shell.
-See below for an `AntSubmit` quick start guide.

 ### Detector Type Mapping to Goat/Acqu

 | Ant       | Goat |